 The OECD Competition Assessment Toolkit is well suited to achieve these outcomes as it is specifically designed to identify shortcomings in the national regulatory and policy environment that hinder the efficient functioning of markets in selected sectors to the detriment of businesses and consumers.

 Why the Logistics Sector

 The AEC Blueprint lists logistics services among its twelve priority integration sectors.
-The AEGC, the ASEC, the OECD and UK Foreign & Commonwealth Office (FCO) therefore agreed that this would be the focus of the Project.
+The ASEAN Expert Group on Competition, the ASEAN Secretariat, the OECD and UK Foreign & Commonwealth Office (FCO) agreed that this would be the focus of the Project.
 The focus on one sector has the potential benefit of making the rules consistent and thus helping promote a more integrated logistics market.

 Efficient logistics can play a significant role in increasing a country’s economic development by facilitating international trade and improving its competitiveness.
 By developing an efficient logistics system, a country can enhance its connectivity to better serve its importers and exporters, and satisfy the needs of regionally integrated production facilities for reliable just-in-time delivery of inputs and outputs.

 Objectives and outcomes